-Charles Bridge, Prague, Czech Republic – interesting information and facts Charles Bridge (Karlův most) is an historic bridge that crosses the Vltava river in Prague, Czech Republic.
+Prague Charles Bridge details – interesting information and facts Charles Bridge (Karlův most) is an historic bridge that crosses the Vltava river in Prague, Czech Republic.
 Its construction started in 1357 under the auspices of the famous King Charles IV.
 This new bridge was originally called Stone Bridge (Kamenný most) or Prague Bridge (Pražský most).
-As the only means of crossing the river Vltava (Moldau) until 1841, Charles Bridge was the most important connection between Prague Castle and the city’s Old Town.
-Charles bridge is 621 metres (2,037 ft) long and nearly 10 metres (33 ft) wide, following the example of the Stone Bridge in Regensburg, it was built as a bow bridge with 16 arches shielded by ice guards.
+And, as the only means of crossing the river Vltava (Moldau) until 1841, Charles Bridge was therefore the most important connection between Prague Castle and the city’s Old Town.
+Prague Charles Bridge details: Charles bridge is 621 metres (2,037 ft) long and nearly 10 metres (33 ft) wide, following the example of the Stone Bridge in Regensburg, it was built as a bow bridge with 16 arches shielded by ice guards.
 It is protected by three bridge towers, two of them on the Lesser Quarter side and the third one on the Old Town side.
-The bridge is decorated by a continuous alley of 30 statues and statuaries, most of them baroque-style.
+The bridge is decorated by a continuous alley of 30 statues and statuaries, […]

 “Next up in our poll of the most beautiful cities in the world is Prague, a city of two sides: by night it’s a buzzing metropolis with a hedonistic party scene, but by day you can lose yourself in a warren of quaint cobbled streets, or spend an afternoon admiring the view from the Charles Bridge, stretched across the Vltava, up to the castle.” photo: prague-navigator.com text: The Rough Guides Limited, The most beautiful city in the world – as voted by you, roughguides.com/gallery/most-beautiful-city-in-the-world/